Do you speak wine?

 English 17th-century diarist Samuel Pepys wrote what may be regarded as one of the earliest tasting notes, the first mention in any language of an estate-named claret, that of first growth Haut-Brion, where at the Royal Oak Tavern on 10th April, 1663 he ‘…drank a sort of French wine called Ho Bryan that hath a good and most particular taste I never met with’.
 Somehow, that one line says all that you need to know.
 Not a wild strawberry in sight.

-Zeren Wilson is a sommelier and wine consultant who writes on the subject for various publications including the Evening Standard, The Guardian, Noble Rot and Completely London.
+Zeren Wilson is a writer and wine consultant whose work has appeared in the Evening Standard, The Guardian, Noble Rot and Completely London.
 He runs the website Bitten & Written